Name of the Case: The Lotus Case (France vs Turkey).

 This applied to civil and criminal cases.
-If the existance of a specific rule was a pre-requisite to exercise jurisdiction, PCIJ argued, then “it would…in many cases result in paralysing the action of the courts, owing to the impossibility of citing a universally accepted rule on which to support the exercise of their [States’]jurisdiction.” (para 48).
+If the existence of a specific rule was a pre-requisite to exercise jurisdiction, the Court argued, then “it would…in many cases result in paralysing the action of the courts, owing to the impossibility of citing a universally accepted rule on which to support the exercise of their [States’] jurisdiction” (para 48).

-The PCIJ based this finding on the sovereign will of States.
+The Court based this finding on the sovereign will of States.
+It held that:

-[NB: This was one of the most debated aspects of the judgement.
-Some argued that the Court placed too much emphasis on sovereignty and consent of States (i.e. took a strong positivists view)].
+[Note: This was one of the more debated aspects of the judgement.
+Some argued that the Court placed too much emphasis on sovereignty and consent of States (i.e. took a strong positivist view)].

 Criminal Jurisdiction: Territorial Jurisdiction

-France alleged that the flag State of a vessel would have exclusive jurisdiction over offences committed on board the ship in high seas.
-The PCIJ disagreed.
+France alleged that the flag State of a vessel has exclusive jurisdiction over offences committed on board the ship in high seas.
+The Court disagreed.
 It held that France, as the flag State, did not enjoy exclusive territorial jurisdiction in the high seas in respect of a collision with a vessel carrying the flag of another State (paras 71 – 84).
-The Court held that Turkey and France both have jurisdiction in respect of the whole incident: i.e. there is concurrent jurisdiction.
+The Court held that Turkey and France both have jurisdiction in respect of the whole incident: in other words, there was concurrent jurisdiction.

-The PCIJ held that a ship in the high seas is assimilated to the territory of the flag State.
+The Court held that a ship in the high seas is assimilated to the territory of the flag State.
 This State may exercise its jurisdiction over the ship, in the same way as it exercises its jurisdiction over its land, to the exclusion of all other States.
 In this case, the Court equated the Turkish vessel to Turkish territory.
-In this case, the PCIJ held that the “… offence produced its effects on the Turkish vessel and consequently in a place assimilated to Turkish territory in which the application of Turkish criminal law cannot be challenged, even in regard to offences committed there by foreigners.”
-Turkey had jurisdiction over this case.
+The Court held that the “… offence produced its effects on the Turkish vessel and consequently in a place assimilated to Turkish territory in which the application of Turkish criminal law cannot be challenged, even in regard to offences committed there by foreigners.”
+The Court concluded that Turkey had jurisdiction over this case.
+It further said:

 “If, therefore, a guilty act committed on the high seas produces its effects on a vessel flying another flag or in foreign territory, the same principles must be applied as if the territories of two different States were concerned, and the conclusion must therefore be drawn that there is no rule of international law prohibiting the State to which the ship on which the effects of the offence have taken place belongs, from regarding the offence as having been committed in its territory and prosecuting, accordingly, the delinquent.”

-The Lotus Case was also significant in that the PCIJ said that a State would have territorial jurisdiction, even if the crime was committed outside its territory, so long as a constitutive element of the crime was committed in that State.
+The Lotus Case is also significant in that the Court said that a State would have territorial jurisdiction, even if the crime was committed outside its territory, so long as a constitutive element of the crime was committed in that State.
 Today, we call this subjective territorial jurisdiction.
-In order for subjective territorial jurisdiction to be established, one must prove that the element of the crime and the actual crime are entirely inseparable; i.e., if the constituent element was absent – the crime would not have happened.
+In order for subjective territorial jurisdiction to be established, one must prove that the element of the crime and the actual crime are entirely inseparable: in other words, if the constituent element was absent – the crime would not have happened.
+The Court said:

 “The offence for which Lieutenant Demons appears to have been prosecuted was an act – of negligence or imprudence – having its origin on board the Lotus, whilst its effects made themselves felt on board the Boz-Kourt.
 These two elements are, legally, entirely inseparable, so much so that their separation renders the offence non-existent… It is only natural that each should be able to exercise jurisdiction and to do so in respect of the incident as a whole.
 It is therefore a case of concurrent jurisdiction.”